OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 ##### Services

-Services are components provided by Android operating system (in the form of the Service class) that will perform tasks in the background (data processing, start intents and notifications, ...), without presenting any kind of user interface.
+Services are components provided by Android operating system (in the form of the Service class) that will perform tasks in the background (data processing, start intents and notifications, ...) without presenting any kind of user interface.
 Services are meant to run processing on the long term.
 Their system priorities are lower than the ones active apps have, but are higher than inactive ones.
 As such, they are less likely to be killed when the system needs resources; they can also be configured to start again automatically when enough resources become available in case they get killed.
 Activities are executed in the main app thread.
 They are great candidates to run asynchronous tasks.

 ##### Permissions

-Because Android apps are installed in a sandbox and initially it does not have access to neither user information nor access to system components (such as using the camera or the microphone), it provides a system based on permissions where the system has a predefined set of permissions for certain tasks that the app can request.
+Because any Android app is installed in a sandbox and initially it does not have access to either user information or access to the system components (such as using the camera or the microphone), it provides a system based on permissions where the system has a predefined set of permissions for certain tasks that the app can request.
 As an example, if you want your app to use the camera on the phone you have to request the camera permission.
 On Android versions before Marshmallow (API 23) all permissions requested by an app were granted at installation time.
 From Android Marshmallow onwards the user have to approve some permissions during app execution.

 ###### Protection Levels

-Android permissions are classified in four different categories based on the protection level it offers.
+Android permissions are ranked in four different categories based on the protection level they offer.
-- *Normal*: Is the lower level of protection, it gives apps access to isolated application-level feature, with minimal risk to other apps, the user or the system.
+- *Normal*: the lower level of protection.
+It gives the apps access to isolated application-level feature, with minimal risk to other apps, the user or the system.
 It is granted during the installation of the App.
-If no protection level is specified, normal is the default value.
+It is also the default value for the cases when no protection level is specified.
 Example: `android.permission.INTERNET`
-- *Dangerous*: This permission usually gives the app control over user data or control over the device that impacts the user.
-This type of permissoin may not be granted at installation time, leaving to the user decide whether the app should have the permission or not.
+- *Dangerous*: This permission usually gives the app control over the user data or over the device that impacts the user.
+This type of permission may not be granted at installation time, leaving it to the user to decide whether the app should have the permission or not.
 Example: `android.permission.RECORD_AUDIO`
 - *Signature*: This permission is granted only if the requesting app was signed with the same certificate as the app that declared the permission.
 If the signature matches, the permission is automatically granted.
 Example: `android.permission.ACCESS_MOCK_LOCATION`
-- *SystemOrSignature*: Permission only granted to apps embedded in the system image or that were signed using the same certificated as the app that declared the permission.
+- *SystemOrSignature*: Permission only granted to the apps embedded in the system image or that were signed using the same certificated as the app that declared the permission.
 Example: `android.permission.ACCESS_DOWNLOAD_MANAGER`

 ###### Requesting Permissions